htsuk-ltd/PoolPi/pages/solar.md

 <img src="/PoolPi/images/enclosure.jpg" width="200" />

-A DS18B20 sensor is attached in the middle of the enclosure and runs outsite via the same path as the hose.
+A DS18B20 sensor is attached in the middle of the enclosure and runs outside via the same path as the hose.

-Finally a covering is fastened over the top to keep residual heat inside the enclousre.
+Finally a covering is fastened over the top to keep residual heat inside the enclosure.

 <img src="/PoolPi/images/covered.jpg" width="200" />

 ** Initially, I only had red-primer and polythene sheet.
-This has now been replaced with Matt Black paint (including the hose) and a 90x90 cm sollid polycarbonate sheet. **
+This has now been finished with Matt Black paint (including the hose) and a 90x90 cm solid polycarbonate sheet. **

-The pump is a small 12volt submersible type with a 12mm spiggot.
-This is fractionally too small for a good friction fit with the hose, so a small amount of self amalgamating tape and a spring clip helps secure the hose in place.
+The pump is a small 12volt DC submersible type with a 12mm spiggot.
+This spiggot is fractionally too small for a good friction fit with the hose so a small amount of self amalgamating tape and a spring clip helps secure the hose in place.

 The outlet end of the hose is trimmed 150mm shorter than the base of the inlet in an attempt to stop the pump drawing too much of the freshly heated water back into the coil.